kiril-gichevski/micromockup/README.md

 You can all do in old PHP way just mixing everything up but that is just so messy.

 ## Usage
+Assuming you use Apache you will need to configure Apache to use .htaccess files. <br/>
 You should have composer installed on your maschine.<br/>
 Just clone the project from github and run <b>composer update</b>.
 This will install all the dependencies.
 ## Navigation